 Arizona

-You must pass the trade and business management exam, be registered with the Arizona Corporation Commission or the Arizona Secretary of State, show proof of workers’ compensation insurance, and get a cash bond.
+You must pass the trade and business management exam, be registered with the Arizona Corporation Commission or the Arizona Secretary of State, show proof of workers’ compensation insurance, and get a cash or surety bond.

 Arkansas